socialally/xdr/doc/md/api.md

 * `url` The final URL including query string parameters.
 * `jsonp` A boolean indicating whether the request was made using `jsonp`.

+Note that the return value will also be false if the `options` object is invalid, ie, no options were supplied or an unsupported `type` was specified.

 ## Defaults

 ```